3dverse/sample-first-person-controller/README.md

 ## Description

 Simple first person template application with character and camera controller.
-Character can be idle, walk, run, jump and emote depending on user inputs.
+Character can can walk, run, jump, be idle or do emotes depending on user inputs.

 Functions with gamepad and mouse/keyboard.